Siemens hints at reverse IPO plan for health business

 Siemens has plenty of experience on which to draw.

-It could sell new shares in a classic initial public offering as it did with chipmaker Infineon, spin off the business to existing shareholders as it did with lighting unit Osram, or merge the business with an already-listed company, as it did in the case of its wind-power business with Spanish renewables group Gamesa.
+It could sell new shares in a classic initial public offering as it did with chipmaker Infineon (IFXGn.DE), spin off the business to existing shareholders as it did with lighting unit Osram (OSRn.DE), or merge the business with an already-listed company, as it did in the case of its wind-power business with Spanish renewables group Gamesa GAM.MC.

 Asked whether Healthineers could be merged with a listed company, Thomas told reporters: "Of course we're looking at all the options that are theoretically possible...
 I wouldn't really exclude anything."